eclipsesrl/udesly-docs/website/versioned_docs/version-2.0.0/woocommerce-single-product-page.md

     >
     > specific={slug of your post or ID of your product}

 **Webflow allows to include Add to Cart element only in the default product template.
-For this reason you can include Add to Cart element in a specific Single Product page.
+For this reason you can't include Add to Cart element in a specific Single Product page.
 This kind of page may be useful for external or coming soon products.**

 - **Single Product Template**